cchitsiang/awesome-stars/README.md

 ## Swift

-- [Shaunwei/RealChar](https://github.com/Shaunwei/RealChar) - 🎙️🤖Create, Customize and Talk to your AI Character/Companion in Realtime (All in One Codebase!).
-Have a natural seamless conversation with AI everywhere (mobile, web and terminal) using LLM OpenAI GPT
 - [alexrozanski/LlamaChat](https://github.com/alexrozanski/LlamaChat) - Chat with your favourite LLaMA models in a native macOS app
 - [evanw/thumbhash](https://github.com/evanw/thumbhash) - A very compact representation of an image placeholder
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - AuroraEditor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.